shettyprithvi/Toxic-comment-classification-deep-learning/README.md

 # Toxic comment classification using deep learning vs machine learning
 ## Classification of toxic comments

-**Disclaimer : Please keep in mind that the comments mind be really racist and toxic.
+**Disclaimer : Please keep in mind that the comments might be really racist and toxic.
 But it's strictly used for the purpose of academic studies and comparison.**

 ## Abstract: